karimmostafa-AI/dev-egy/QWEN.md

 *   **Backend Structure:**
     *   Express application with middleware for logging.
     *   Serves both API endpoints and the static frontend build.
+    *   Organized with services for business logic and routes for API endpoints.
 *   **Shared Code:**
     *   Database schemas are defined in `shared/schema.ts` using Drizzle ORM.
 *   **Design:**